makeitlabs/project-animatronic-head/Cogley_SimpleModel/README.md

 # Cogley Simple Model

+Cogley_SimpleModel.btngo: Bottango file

+Cogley_SimpleModel.fbx: Fusion 360 export

-These two files are large and will be added only via release:
+This file is large and will be added only via release:

-Fusion 360 source (f3z)
+Cogley_SimpleModel.f3z: Fusion 360 source

-Fusion 360 export (fbx)

-This is a smaller file and more dynamic:

-Bottango (btngo)